 HIV Treatment Restores One Woman’s Health in Ghana

-The Care Continuum project works with institutions such as Ghana Health Service, Ghana AIDS Commission, the National AIDS/STI Control Program, and civil society organizations to strengthen Ghana’s ability to develop and manage HIV projects and reach epidemic control.
-The project works closely with local partners and the government to ensure comprehensive access to high-quality services for people living with HIV and to reduce stigma and discrimination against them in health settings.
+The Care Continuum project works with institutions such as the Ghana Health Service, the Ghana AIDS Commission, the National AIDS/STI Control Program, and civil society organizations to strengthen Ghana’s ability to develop and manage HIV projects and reach epidemic control.
+These partners ensure comprehensive access to high-quality services for people living with HIV and work to reduce stigma and discrimination against them.

 We strive to build lasting relationships to produce better health outcomes for all.